11 Best Dog Foods for Arthritis, Hip Dysplasia, & Joint Health in 2023

 Royal Canin Large Joint Care Canned Dog Food is geared toward larger breeds that tend to have these types of health issues.
 Unlike the last product, this one is a blended pate if you prefer giving your pup food with this consistency.
 Pork and chicken form the protein base, which is high to keep your pooch feeling full.

 The food contains fish oil for omega-3 fatty acids, along with glucosamine and chondroitin sulfate.
-It also has taurine, which appears closer to the top on the list of ingredients that we usually see.
+It also has taurine, which appears closer to the top of the list of ingredients that we usually see.
 That means a higher concentration.
 This product bills itself as an appetite stimulant.
 We wonder whether it’s necessary for canned food, but it’s one way to ensure that your pup gets enough of the good stuff.

 9. Dogswell Happy Hips Dry Dog Food

-Dogswell Happy Hips Dry Dog Food is a hit and miss.
+Dogswell Happy Hips Dry Dog Food is a hit-and-miss.
 It succeeds in using good protein and fat sources, based on chicken.
 It fails with obvious human-appeal ingredients like blueberries and sweet potatoes.
 It has others that are questionable at best, such as chicory root.
 The inclusion of garlic is a red flag for us, considering that it is toxic to dogs.

 On the positive side, it contains excellent omega-3 fatty acids sources like flaxseed.
 The fat and protein content is in line with the nutritional guidelines.
 It also contains brown rice, which is a good source of fiber that will keep your pet feeling full.
 That’s a great way to help control your pooch’s weight for optimal joint health support.